Ahlstrom-Munksjö

-Ahlstrom-Munksjö Oyj (Business name: Ahlstrom) is a manufacturer of fiber-based products.
+Ahlstrom Oyj (Former Ahlstrom-Munksjö Oyj) is a manufacturer of fiber-based products.
 Renewable fibers represent about 95% of Ahlstrom's total fiber use.

 Ahlstrom operates in Europe, North and South America as well as in Asia.
 Most production sites are located in Europe.
 The head office is located in Helsinki, Finland.

 Ahlstrom's customers represent several industries, including automotive, furniture, construction, healthcare and life science, food and beverage and energy sectors.

-The company has some 7,000 employees worldwide and 38 production or converting facilities in 13 countries.
-The company's annual net sales is about EUR 3.1 billion.
+The company has some 7,000 employees worldwide and 37 production or converting facilities in 13 countries.
+The company's net sales in 2023 amounted to EUR 3.0 billion.

-The company is led by Hans Sohlström, President and CEO.
-Sakari Ahdekivi is Deputy CEO and CFO.
+The company is led by Helen Mets, President and CEO.